10 of the Easiest Vegetables to Grow, Even If You Live in Zone 3

 Once frost is past, zucchini is one of the easiest vegetables to grow in the garden.
 It needs soil temperatures of 65°F to 70°F for strong germination.
 The seed should germinate within 4 to 7 days.
-In short season areas begin the zucchini indoors in coir pots and plant out after the last frost date.
-In my area, I plant zucchini in raised beds and cover the plants with a heavy row cover to protect from cooler night temperatures.
+In short-season areas begin the zucchini indoors in coir pots and plant out after the last frost date.
+In my area, I plant zucchini in raised beds and cover the plants with a heavy row cover to protect them from cooler night temperatures.
 The row cover should be held above the plants to allow for good air circulation and protect against powdery mildew.
 Once flowering begins remove the row cover during the day to allow for pollination.

 Zucchini vines are compact and have a spread of 3 to 4 feet.
-4 plants give my family enough zucchini to share with neighbors, even in my cooler summers.
+4 plants give my family enough zucchini to share with neighbours, even in my cooler summers.
 Pick the fruit when it is small and tender before the seed forms.

 Grow these easy to grow vegetables in containers

 You can grow potatoes in deep pots that are at least 10 to 12 inches deep.
 Some people grow potatoes in bags.
 Have a look at these instructions for growing potatoes in bags over on Preparedness Mama.
 Don’t let the plants dry out completely and you’ll be able to harvest them early.
-Container grown potatoes often mature earlier than potatoes grown in the ground.
+Container-grown potatoes often mature earlier than potatoes grown in the ground.

-How to extend the season in short season zone 3 gardens
+How to extend the season in short-season zone 3 gardens

 You may not succeed in extending the season by planting earlier outside.
 Seeds are programmed to begin growing based on soil temperatures and hours of sunlight.
 But you can extend the season in two ways.
-The first is by starting plants indoors under a grow light and transplanting in their optimal position after all danger of frost has passed.
-This can give you a jump start on the growing season that can be especially helpful in short season gardens.
+The first is by starting plants indoors under a grow light and transplanting them in their optimal position after all danger of frost has passed.
+This can give you a jump start on the growing season that can be especially helpful in short-season gardens.